Anyone entering New Brunswick from Atlantic Canada is no longer required to register for travel.

 It’s important to remember that if you leave the province, you are subject to rules in place at your destination(s), and rules in New Brunswick upon your return.
 For example, depending on where you travel, you may be required to-isolate for 14 days after you return to New Brunswick.

 All travellers (except those from Atlantic Canada and Avignon and Témiscouata regions of Quebec) must register their travel ahead of entering New Brunswick as part of their travel preparation plans.
 You must have a confirmation from the New Brunswick Travel Registration Program before entering the province.

 Screening of travellers from outside New Brunswick

-All travellers will continue to be screened at airports and at points of entry along the Quebec border, and will be asked for proof of province of residence.
+All travellers will continue to be screened at airports and when entering New Brunswick from outside the Atlantic Provinces.
+Travellers will be asked for proof of province of residence, vaccination status, and isolation plans, depending on the category of entry.
 Providing this information will support Public Health’s tracing efforts in the event of a case or an outbreak of COVID-19.
 If you are planning to enter the province, please come prepared with the required documents for travel into New Brunswick.

 Travellers entering New Brunswick from the United States or other international locations outside of North America, and whose travel has been approved by Canada Border Services Agency must also receive approval to enter New Brunswick.

 International travellers approved by the Canadian Border Services Agency are required to register their travel through the New Brunswick Travel Registration Program and receive approval from New Brunswick before travelling.
 Approval by CBSA does not guarantee entry into New Brunswick.
 The requirements after entry into New Brunswick must be found in the Provincial Mandatory Order.

 For entry into Canada and Canada-U.S. border restrictions, visit the Government of Canada page and the Canada Border Services Agency page or call 1-800-461-9999.